Having an operation as a day case patient (under a general anaesthetic)

 give your anaesthetic and are responsible for your safety and wellbeing throughout your surgery and in the recovery room.

 You may also meet other highly trained healthcare professionals.
-Read more about these roles and the anaesthesia team on our website.
+Read more about these roles and the anaesthesia team on the RCOA web site.

 Meeting your anaesthetist